sanskaarz/LearnJS/ReamMe3.md

 # Function
 1. Function without parameters function functionname(){
-    // code to be excuted
+    // code to be executed
 }

 2. Function with parameters
 function functionname(a,b){
-    // code to be excuted having the use of parameters }
+    // code to be executed having the use of parameters }